QrackEE/vscode-git-graph/CONTRIBUTING.md

 2. Follow the template as you see appropriate, it's only meant to be a guide.
 3. Click "Submit new issue"

-We will respond promptly, and your request will be prioritised according to the Git Graph [Issue Prioritisation](https://github.com/mhutchie/vscode-git-graph/wiki/Issue-Prioritisation).
+We will respond promptly, and your request will be prioritised according to the Git History [Issue Prioritisation](https://github.com/mhutchie/vscode-git-graph/wiki/Issue-Prioritisation).

 ### Contributing To Development

 If you're interested in helping contribute, either:
 * Find an open issue you'd like to work on, and comment on it.
 Once the code owner has responded with some background information and initial ideas, it will be assigned to you to work on.
 * Raise an issue describing the feature you'd like to work on, mentioning that you'd like to implement it.
-Once it has been responded to by the code owner, it has been confirmed as a suitable feature of Git Graph and it will be assigned to you to work on.
+Once it has been responded to by the code owner, it has been confirmed as a suitable feature of Git History and it will be assigned to you to work on.

 Step 1: To set up your development environment, please follow these steps:
 1. Install [Node.js](https://nodejs.org/en/) if it is not already installed.